hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Connect to the server.
 In your home directory, add the [job.condor](/misc_files/job.condor) file, updating the `{user}-wig0` with your username, and the [job.sh](/misc_files/job.sh) file.

+Like the unit tests, the web tests require a server configuration and cloud credentials.
+This can be created using the `cloudscheduler defaults set` command, or will be done automatically when the tests are first run.

 #### Firefox and Geckodriver

 Firefox comes preinstalled on Linux machines, or can be downloaded from [Mozilla](https://www.mozilla.org/en-CA/firefox/new/).
 Geckodriver can be downloaded from [GitHub](https://github.com/mozilla/geckodriver/releases/tag/v0.28.0).